SatoshiPortal/cyphernode/doc/README.md

 #### See [Instructions for installation](INSTALL.md) for automatic install instructions

-All the Docker images used by Cyphernode have been prebuilt for x86 and ARM (RPi) architectures and are hosted on the Docker hub public registry, Cyphernode repository (https://hub.docker.com/u/cyphernode/).
+All the Docker images used by Cyphernode have been prebuilt for x86, ARM (RPi) and aarch64 (pine64/NODL) architectures and are hosted on the Docker hub public registry, Cyphernode repository (https://hub.docker.com/u/cyphernode/).

 ### Build from sources

 However, it is possible for you to build from sources.
-In that case, please refer to the files INSTALL-MANUALLY.md and INSTALL-MANUAL-STEPS.md.
+In that case, please refer to the `build.sh` scripts in each of the repositories used by cyphernode (https://cloud.docker.com/u/cyphernode/repository/list).
+See [Instructions for installation](INSTALL.md).

-#### See [Instructions for manual installation](INSTALL-MANUALLY.md) for manual build and install instructions
-#### See [Step-by-step detailed instructions](INSTALL-MANUAL-STEPS.md) for real-world copy-paste standard install instructions

 # For Your Information